thoughtspot/thoughtspot.github.io/_admin/data-security/about-secure-monitor-sw.md

 ---
-title: [About third party security and monitoring software]
+title: [About third-party security and monitoring software]

-summary: "You can install third party software for security, governance, and monitoring of ThoughtSpot."
+summary: "You can install third-party software for security, governance, and monitoring of ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-In addition to the ThoughtSpot monitoring and security features, some companies require specific additional third party software to comply with their internal IT policies.
+In addition to the ThoughtSpot monitoring and security features, some companies require specific additional third-party software to comply with their internal IT policies.
 This allows them to support all of their systems with a common set of security and management tools.

-For example, you may wish to accomplish some security and monitoring tasks with your own third party software.
+For example, you may wish to accomplish some security and monitoring tasks with your own third-party software.
 These tasks include things like pushing alerts, events, forensics, audit trails, insights, etc. from ThoughtSpot to your own local monitoring systems.

-## Supported third party software
+## Supported third-party software

-ThoughtSpot supports installation of the following third party software on the ThoughtSpot instance:
+ThoughtSpot supports installation of the following third-party software on the ThoughtSpot instance:

 - Qualys
   Qualys is a widely used technical vulnerabilities and security compliance scanning tool.
 For more information about Qualys, see the [Qualys documentation](http://www.qualys.com/documentation/).